WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 :::details
 ### Daemon

-A daemon is a command line interface to use Wasabi without the GUI (Graphical User Interface).
+A daemon is a command line interface to run Wasabi without the GUI (Graphical User Interface).
 Read more: [Headless Wasabi Daemon](/using-wasabi/Daemon.md)
 :::